secretlycarl/onboarderr/README.md

 A new `security_log.json` is created to track the security events.

-This is just the start of my security improvements.
+This is the start of my security improvements.
 Check any `in progress` issues to see what's being worked on.

 ## Misc Frontend and Backend Tweaks
 - `/services` has a new 2 column layout, and a new "jump to:" panel to quickly jump to your desired section